4 fun, free Earth Month activities

 Celebrate National Park Week.

-From April 19-27, the National Park Service is sharing special themes during National Park Week with fun ways to enjoy our national parks.
+From August 22-30, the National Park Service is sharing special themes during National Park Week with fun ways to enjoy our national parks.
 Joshua Tree National Park is the closest to us.
 On April 19, there’s free admission to all National Park Service sites, so it’s the perfect time to visit.
+Check out the other fee-free days.

 Grow with Best Health®